armin3731/classification-webapp/README.md

-# Communere Tech Assessment
+# Classification Web-app

-A full-stack application to upload datasets, choose classifier and predict unforeseen results.
+A full-stack application to upload datasets, choose classifier, train classifier and predict unforeseen results.
+This app uses __Celery__ to train data in background without making difficulties for main performance of the app.

 ## How to Install
 Prior to installing the application doing some steps are critical.
 Using Anaconda is recommended and installation process is preformed with that assumption.